 Montages.
-We all know them when we see them, but what exactly is going on there?
-How do I format a montage in my screenplay?
-What if my montage is happening in more than one location?
-Here are some tips and advice about writing montages that have helped me in my writing.
+We all know a montage when we see it in a film, but what exactly is going on there?
+What does montage screenplay format look like?
+What if my montage is happening in more than one location in my script?
+Here are some tips on how to write a montage in a script that have helped me in my writing.

 A montage is a collection of short scenes or brief moments that are lumped together to quickly show a passage of time.
 There’s usually no, or very little dialogue in a montage.